Azure/node-red-contrib-azure/README.md

  - Supports :

 ◦Create/Delete Tables
-◦Query/Create/Read/Update/Delete Entities
+◦Create/Read Entities

+Still working on -> Query, Update and Delete Entities.

 Use `msg.payload` to send a string with all data what you want to save to Azure Table Storage.

-Ex: 'msg.payload' -> {"tableName": "name", "action": "I" "partitionKey": "part1", "rowKey": "row1", "description": "data"}
+Ex: 'msg.payload' -> {"tableName": "name", "action": "I", "partitionKey": "part1", "rowKey": "row1", "data": "data"}